How to Start a Plant-Based Diet (for Kids)

 Focus on the foods that make up the bulk of what your child eats.

-Keep your child’s pediatrician in the loop so they guide you and monitor him for nutrient deficiencies, especially if your child eliminates all animal products.
+Keep your child’s pediatrician in the loop so they guide you and monitor your child for nutrient deficiencies, especially if your child eliminates all animal products.

 The Nourished Child® logo